wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    ## Paste in GitHub

-1. Prepare pasting of the key generated in this next step by switching to an internet browser of the GitHub page that will receive the public key.
+1. Prepare for pasting of the key generated in this next step by switching to an internet browser of the GitHub page that will receive the public key.
 After signing in, click your icon at the upper-right, select Settings, SSH and GPG keys:

    <a target="_blank" href="https://github.com/settings/keys">
    https://github.com/settings/keys</a>